-The report includes both information which can be found in the consolidated Financial situations 2016, posted on the Credit Europe Bank (Romania) S.A website, at "About us" section, and additional information regarding the bank's objectives and policies of risk management.
+The report includes both information which can be found in the consolidated Financial situations for 2017, posted on the Credit Europe Bank (Romania) S.A website, within "About us" section, and additional information regarding the bank's objectives and policies of risk management.

-For preparing the financial situations, Credit Europe Bank (Romania) S.A consolidates the bank's subsidiary, Credit Europe Ipotecar IFN S.A.
+For preparing the financial situations, Credit Europe Bank (Romania) S.A consolidates the bank's subsidiary, Credit Europe Ipotecar IFN S.A., a company that provides credit services in the form of mortgage and consumer loans to local natural persons.